Team Jak Aberdeen Wellbeing Sessions Banner Team Jak Aberdeen Wellbeing Sessions Banner

 Since 2014, Port of Aberdeen’s supPORT-all programme has awarded £800,000, benefitting more than 210 local initiatives and supporting over 200,000 children and adults across Aberdeen.

-This includes partnerships with a wide range of organisations including Big Noise Torry, CFINE, Cultivate Aberdeen, Denis Law Legacy Trust, Fittie Community Development Trust, Greyhope Bay, Inchgarth Community Centre, Sue Ryder and more.
+This includes partnerships with a wide range of organisations including Big Noise Torry, CFINE, Denis Law Legacy Trust, Cultivate Aberdeen, Fittie Community Development Trust, Greyhope Bay, Inchgarth Community Centre, Sue Ryder, RGU Physiotherapy Movement Matters Group, Charlie House, Russel Anderson Foundation, North East Sensory Services and more.

 supPORT-all is open to all charities and community groups with projects local to the port.